Faber Drive: Lost in Paradise

 The band released their third studio album, Lost in Paradise, on August 28, 2012.
 Videos were shot for "Do It in Hollywood", "Candy Store" and "Life Is Waiting".
 Andrew Stricko left the band and Seamus O'Neill replaced him.
 The band headed across Canada on the successful Lost in Paradise tour in Fall/Winter 2012.
 They visited Singapore to perform two shows for Music Matters and performed at Canadian festivals during the summer of 2013.
 They released two more singles from their third studio album, "Too Little Too Late" (featuring Pierre Bouvier of Simple Plan) and "Dead On The Dancefloor" (featuring Proper Villains).
 Videos for these songs were never made, but Warner Music Philippines used the songs on a promotional sampler in 2014.

-2014 to present
+2013 to present

-In June 2014, Faber Drive played one concert, appearing with Simple Plan in Kirkland Lake, ON, and released two demos: "The Best of Me" and "Gonna Make It".
 In September 2013, they performed a benefit concert in Abbotsford.

+The following year, the band played one concert, appearing with Simple Plan in Kirkland Lake, Ontario.
+Also, they unofficially released three demos online called "The Best of Me", "More Than Perfect", and "Gonna Make It".